effector/next/README.md

 ## Important caveats

 There are a few special nuances of Next.js behaviour, that you need to consider.

+### Using Pages Router along with App Router

+Be aware that Next.js basically builds two different app bundles for Pages and App Router modes.

+Transitions between Pages Router and App Router are always performed via full page reload blowing away any client state.
+This is just enough for incremental adoption of App Router, but if you want best experience, you must avoid mixing different Router modes in one app.

+New apps should always be started with App Router, as it is the main way to build Next.js applications now.

 ### Non-serializable values